-When moving into lower Key Stage 2, pupils begin to expand and deepen there understanding of Christianity, by studying aspects such as the Holy Trinity, Holy Week, Pentecost, the stations of the cross and Epiphany.
+When moving into lower Key Stage 2, pupils begin to expand and deepen their understanding of Christianity by studying aspects such as the Holy Trinity, Holy Week, Pentecost, the stations of the cross and Epiphany.

 The curriculum encourages pupils to draw conclusions about what parables and teachings want followers to understand and believe.
-Questions are used carefully to encourage this exploration, for example: What kind of world would Jesus want?
-Pupils will be encouraged to think deeply by drawing out links between different religions, considering similarities and differences between the ways in which followers practise their belief.
+Questions are used carefully to encourage this exploration, for example, what kind of world would Jesus want?
+Pupils are encouraged to think deeply by drawing out links between different religions, considering similarities and differences between the ways in which followers practise their belief.

-They will consider what holy books tell us about God.
-Pupils will be introduced to the sixth principal religion, Buddhism and learn about the core beliefs and practices.
+They consider what holy books tell us about God.
+Pupils learn more about the sixth principal religion, Buddhism and explore the core beliefs and practices.

-They will also be taught about the teachings of Buddha and the role of the Dalai Lama, not only historically, but in the world today - considering questions like: what can we learn from the Dalai Lama's teachings?
-What of person is he and how do we know?
+They are also taught about the teachings of Buddha and the role of the Dalai Lama, not only historically, but in the world today.
+They consider questions like, what can we learn from the Dalai Lama's teachings?
+What kind of person is he and how might we know?

-Pupils will build on prior knowledge in Judaism, carrying out an in-depth study of a Synagogue and exploring the importance of Passover.
-When studying Passover, they will explore the concept of freedom and slavery.
+Pupils build on prior knowledge in Judaism, carrying out an in-depth study of a synagogue and exploring the importance of Passover.
+When studying Passover, they explore the concept of freedom and slavery.

-Pupils will identify how Hindu's worship god and they will explore the Trimurti.
-Knowledge and understanding of Islam will be furthered by exploring the importance of Prayer and how Muslims worship and show devotion to God.
-They will learn about the five pillars and what they represent for Muslims.
+Pupils identify how Hindu's worship God and they explore the Trimurti.
+Knowledge and understanding of Islam is furthered by exploring the importance of prayer and how Muslims worship and show devotion to God.
+They learn about the five pillars and what they represent for Muslims.